 Interactions between your drugs

-There were no interactions found in our database between tadalafil and Xanax - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between tadalafil and Xanax.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Tadalafil is in the following drug classes: agents for pulmonary hypertension, impotence agents.